This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 Knowing Faith is a podcast by The Village Church where Matt Chandler pastors.
 Jen Wilkin, author of Women of the Word, teaches here and hosts the podcast along with JT English and Kyle Worley.

 The premise, much like Jen’s book, is about developing a rational faith by knowing Scripture -and therefore knowing God – intimately.

 We can only love God by knowing who He really is; it’s a marriage of hearts and minds and a call to diligence in our study.

 Knowing Faith seeks to answer questions like, “Who is the Holy Spirit” with a systematic approach to studying the Word.

 Take a look at the episodes for Knowing Faith here.

 Christian Podcasts for Women Who Want to Dig Deeper

 I hope you’ll enjoy listening to these engaging teachers who shine the light on the Gospel truth and don’t shy away from the hard questions we face.

 This post was created with the purpose of challenging you as a mom to dig deeper into the Word and better equip you to train your children as you do!

-This is by no means a comprehensive list of Christian podcasts, but simply the top 5 that I’m enjoying right now and believe any Christian mom could greatly benefit from.
+This is by no means a comprehensive list of Christian podcasts, but simply the top ones that I’m enjoying right now and believe any Christian mom could greatly benefit from.